-Notwithstanding the foregoing, as a result of the governance settlement entered into between FF and FF Global described elsewhere in this prospectus and other developments, there has been substantial recent turnover in key management personnel, including legal and compliance personnel, as well as substantial changes to the composition of the Board, and further changes may continue to occur substantially concurrently with the completion of the AGM.
-See "- The composition of FFIE's Board has changed, and is expected to further change substantially prior to or immediately following completion of the AGM."
-As a result of this turnover in the composition of the Board, there can be no guarantee that the Board as composed in the future will agree with decisions made by the Board at the time of the Special Committee investigation, that they will not identify other areas that require remediation or that they will continue to pursue the remediation measures described above.
+Notwithstanding the foregoing, as a result of the governance settlement entered into between FF and FF Global described elsewhere in this prospectus and other developments, there has been substantial recent turnover in key management personnel, including legal and compliance personnel, as well as changes to the composition of the Board, and we expect further changes to occur substantially concurrently with the completion of the 2022 AGM.
+See "- The composition of FFIE's Board has changed, and is expected to further change substantially prior to or immediately following completion of the 2022 AGM."
+As a result of this expected turnover in the composition of the Board, there can be no guarantee that the Board as composed in the future will agree with decisions made by the current Board, that they will not identify other areas that require remediation or that they will continue to pursue the remediation measures described above.